MozeBaltyk/AnsiColt/README.md

 By default, *github.com* is configured as default repository and project are *private*.

-This behavior can be change:
+Those value can be adapted on the run:
 - by changing the value in `$HOME/.confg/aliases/AnsiColt`
 - redefine env var with `export REPOSITORY=gitlab.example.com`
 - or in the command `colt REPOSITORY=gitlab.example.com install AnsiColt`